Kant: 'Natural Law' as Prison of 'Morality'

-kant in layman's terms: obeying 'morality' (western cultural rules) as ideal boundary conditions for Western Science; Masochist Addiction
+kant in layman's terms: obeying 'morality' (western cultural rules: THE METAPHYSICS OF REASON

-Immanuel Kant's influence on Western thought is HUGE.
+The influence of Immanuel Kant on Western thought is HUGE.

 When it comes to seeing 'intelligence' as thing in itself and humans as beings with an 'intelligent mind' then Kant played a decisive role.

 Before Kant the devout Protestant Robert Boyle (1627–1691), godfather of modern chemistry, inspired by the beauty/complexity of nature stated: the universe

 and all phenomena of nature MUST have had a creator (Design Argument).

 Kant deeply agreed with this argument and he simply was not able to imagine that absolute truth might be a hallucination.

 Different from what Kant 3 ages ago could ever imagine in the provincial evangelical town of Königsberg in Prussia.